webpack/webpack.js.org/src/content/configuration/stats.md

 T> For webpack-dev-server, this property needs to be in the [`devServer` configuration object](/configuration/dev-server/#devserverstats-).

 W> This option does not have any effect when using the Node.js API.

-__webpack.js.org__
+You need to pass the stats options to the `stats.toString()` resp. `stats.toJson()` calls instead.

 ```js
 module.exports = {